cloud-native-toolkit/cdk8s-pipelines/API.md

 ### TaskProps <a name="TaskProps" id="cdk8s-pipelines.TaskProps"></a>

-Properties used to create the Pipelines.
+Properties used to create the Task.

 #### Initializer <a name="Initializer" id="cdk8s-pipelines.TaskProps.Initializer"></a>